-3.5.5.1 Any amendments resulting in variances from the approved SHS must be categorized and reported as per 4.1.1.
-This ground rule does not apply to CTPs and deciduous timber permits (DTPs).
+3.5.5.2.
+Any amendments resulting in variances from the approved SHS must be categorized and reported as per 4.1.1.
+This ground rule does not apply to Commercial Timber Permits.
 All additions to a harvest area must be within the company's disposition and landbase.